jasmineyz/decision-trees-and-random-forests/README.md

 plot(fit, margin = 0.1)
 text(fit, cex = 0.75)
 ```
+This decision tree provides insight into how the `margin` (difference in polling between two candidates) varies over time in 2008.
+The root node splits at **day ~39.5**, partitioning the data into early polls (roughly the first month and a half) versus the remaining days.
+This indicates that the model sees a key difference in the polling margin before and after day 39.5.

+From there, additional splits occur around **day ~49.5**, **day ~86.5**, and **day ~117.5**, reflecting further temporal nuances.
+Each of these split points suggests that the model detects distinct polling behavior or shifts in voter sentiment within those specific timeframes.
+By dividing the days at these intervals, the tree effectively captures how the margin evolves as the election season progresses.

 ### 2. Model Fit vs Actual Data (polls_2008 dataset)
 <img src="images/predicted_vs_actual_poll_2008.png" width="600" alt="Predicted vs Actual for Polls 2008">